Soneso/Arcturus/example.md

 # Example

-This is an example showing the current functionality:
+This is an example conversation showing the current capabilities of the arcturus plugin:

 > **I need the current balances for this stellar account: GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55**